Impact of Dynamical Friction on the Tidal Formation of NGC 1052-DF2: Introduction

-There is another DMDG in the neighborhood: NGC 1052--DF4 (hereafter DF4).
-Surprisingly, DF2 and DF4 are quite similar to each other in that their age, mass, size, number of GCs, the spatial distribution of GCs, and peak of the luminosity function of GCs \citep{DF4_discovery, Danieli2020, Shen2021a}.
-This fact may imply that DF2 and DF4 are involved with each other in their formation, or maybe purely a coincidence.
-We are facing the challenge of whether or not DMDGs such as DF2 and DF4 can form in the $\Lambda$ cold dark matter ($\Lambda$CDM) paradigm has been debated, with some concerns over whether current velocity measurements of the GC dynamics are accurate enough to support a truly DM-deficient nature \citep{Martin2018,Lewis2020} and the lack of observed tidal tails \citep{Montes2021}.
+There is another DMDG in the neighbourhood: NGC 1052--DF4 (hereafter DF4).
+Surprisingly, DF2 and DF4 are quite similar to each other in that their age, mass, size, number of GCs, the spatial distribution of GCs, and the peak of the luminosity function of GCs \citep{DF4_discovery, Danieli2020, Shen2021a}.
+This similarity raises the question of whether DF2 and DF4 share a common formation pathway or if their resemblance is coincidental.
+The possibility of forming DMDGs like DF2 and DF4 within the $\Lambda$ cold dark matter ($\Lambda$CDM) paradigm has been debated, with some concerns over whether current velocity measurements of the GC dynamics are accurate enough to support a truly DM-deficient nature \citep{Martin2018,Lewis2020} and the lack of observed tidal tails \citep{Montes2021}.

-One proposed formation scenario for DF2 is `mini-bullet cluster scenario' \citep{Silk2019, Shin2020, Lee2021, Otaki2022}.
-This explains the formation as a consequence of a collision between two gas-rich dwarf galaxies. \citet{vanDokkum2022a, vanDokkum2022b} applied it to DF2 and DF4, and showed that some of the observed features are consistent with the outcome of the scenario.
-However, it is challenging for this scenario to explain the wide distribution of the GCs.

-DM and stellar densities of DMDGs are sparse, so the dynamical friction will be weak, and core stalling \citep{Read2006} may prevent them from sinking \citep{Dutta_Chowdhury2019, Dutta_Chowdhury2020}.
-Even if this is the case for DF2, it doesn't mean that the GCs will be pushed to the outer region.
-In fact, \citet{Ogiya2022} showed that the initial distribution of the GCs at their formation epoch is $r \approx 5\endash10\kpc$, and that eventually it's difficult for the mini-bullet cluster scenario to reproduce the spatial distribution of GCs of DF2.
+Among the proposed formation scenarios for DF2, the ‘mini-bullet cluster’ scenario has gained attention \citep{Silk2019, Shin2020, Lee2021, Otaki2022}.
+This scenario suggests that DF2 formed from the collision of two gas-rich dwarf galaxies.
+While \citet{vanDokkum2022a, vanDokkum2022b} found that some characteristics of DF2 and DF4 align with this scenario, it struggles to explain the wide spatial distribution of GCs in DF2.
+Dark matter and stellar densities of DMDGs are sparse, so dynamical friction will be weak, and core stalling \citep{Read2006} may prevent them from sinking \citep{Dutta_Chowdhury2019, Dutta_Chowdhury2020}.
+Even if this is the case for DF2, it does not mean that the GCs will be pushed to the outer region.
+In fact, \citet{Ogiya2022} showed that the initial distribution of the GCs at their formation epoch is $r \approx 5\endash10\kpc$, and that eventually it is difficult for the mini-bullet cluster scenario to reproduce the spatial distribution of GCs of DF2.